SevenDayCandle/STS-Fabricate/README.md

 If you would like to give feedback on the current state of this mod or wish to follow it for updates, you can do so at this Discord server: https://discord.gg/he76RmsuYZ

 ## Credits
-- EatYourBeetS/The Animator for the initial framework: https://discord.gg/SmHMmJR
+- EatYourBeetS/The Animator for the initial framework.
+The original mod can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=1638308801, while their discord can be found here: https://discord.gg/SmHMmJR